tmzh/tmzh.github.io/content/post/2019-03-02-using-object-detection-with-python-and-opencv-to-keep-kids-away-from-tv.md

 For controlling the playback, I used a combination of pyautogui and win32con libraries.
 Since I didn't want to interrupt playbacks on normal times, the object detection is activated only when Youtube is one among the foreground windows.

-Now without much adieu, here is the full code.
+Now without much ado, here is the full code.

 ```python
 #!C:\Python